MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

 | B        | curry   |
 | C        | ramen   |

+   - Customer A has curry and sushi as their first items as they purchased both on the same day.
+   - Customer B's first order was curry.
+   - Customer C's first order was ramen.
+<br/><br/>
 4. What is the most purchased item on the menu and how many times was it purchased by all customers?
    ```sql
         select